-1. Public Participation - Workshops, charrettes, and other community outreach initiatives are the platform for constructive citizen engagement with policy makers.
-Through public participation, an exchange of views promotes decision-making policies that are influenced by current and prospective residents which seek new provisions for housing within the community.
+1. Public Participation Workshops, charrettes, and other community outreach initiatives are the platform for constructive citizen engagement with policy makers.
+Through public participation, an exchange of views promotes decision-making policies that are influenced by current prospective residents which seek new provisions for within housing the community.

 - 2. Community Improvement Revitalizing neighborhoods and empowering residents to improve their quality of life involves the City committing to the development of a community through rehabilitation, homeowner and renter assistance, and neighborhood infrastructure enhancement to provide safe and quality housing. - 3.
 Incentives To promote and offset the costs of providing affordable housing, incentives are used to allow developers the ability to do so.
-Density bonuses, expedited processing, fee waivers, and parking reductions are the most common to meet affordable housing requirements provided by the private sector. - 4.
-Financial Investments - Funding for affordable and attainable housing for current and future residents requires municipal funds set aside for land purchase acquisition, rental and assistance. and soft home cost improvements.
-Programs such as the Community Development Block Grant and State Housing Initiatives Partnership provides funds to the local advernment to promote and preserve affordable homeownership and multifamily housing.
+Density bonuses, expedited processing, fee waivers, and parking reductions are the most common to meet affordable housing requirements provided by the private sector. - Fundina Financial Investments - affordable and attainable housing for current and future residents requires municipal funds set aside for land acquisition, rental and purchase assistance, and soft cost home improvements.
+Programs such as the Community Development Block Grant and Housing Initiatives Partnership provides funds to the local government to preserve affordable promote and homeownership and multifamily housing.

 Using the strategic approach cited above, the City has successfully developed long-lasting partnerships covering housing issues such as affordability, quality, and safety.
-Continued cooperation between the City of Delray Beach, Delray Beach Community Redevelopment adjacent Agency, municipalities, Palm Beach County, and regional and state housing agencies will be necessary to ensure coordination of housing programs, and policies.
-Such plans, coordination informs the goals, objectives and policies of the Delray Beach Housing Element.
+Continued cooperation between the City of Delray Beach, Delray Community Beach Redevelopment adiacent Agency, municipalities, Palm Beach County, and regional and state housing agencies will be necessary to ensure coordination of housing plans, programs, and policies. coordination informs the goals, objectives and policies of the Delray Beach Housing Element.